Back to Wellington Walkers are Welcome

 if you wish to talk to us about other footpath relateed matters please contact our path secretary on email@example.com.

 The next working parties

 We are now the proud posessors of a brush cutter.
-Bob and Malcolm have been on

-    the course .
-There are some photos of the result's of it's first use on Thursday
+Bob and Malcolm have been on the course .
+There are some photos of the result's of its recent uses here.

-    30th March here.

 Things are definitely getting better on our paths.
-More signs , more clearances

-    and, crucially, more walkers.
+More signs , more clearances and, crucially, more walkers.